Notohadinegoro Airport

 Notohadinegoro Airport (IATA: JBB, ICAO: WARE) is an airport serving Jember, an urban area in East Java Province, Indonesia.
-This airport is operated by Department of Transportation of Jember Regency (Indonesian: Dinas Perhubungan Kabupaten Jember).
-This airport became back in operation in July 2014.
+This airport is operated by the Department of Transportation of Jember Regency (Indonesian: Dinas Perhubungan Kabupaten Jember).
+This airport began operation in July 2014.

-Notohadinegoro Airport has an extensive 120 hectares.
+Notohadinegoro Airport covers an area of 120 hectares.
 This airport is expected to serve other cities in Indonesia to Jember.

 History

 Notohadinegoro Airport was initiated by former Regent of Jember, Samsul Hadi Siswoyo.
 Construction began in 2003 with funding from the Jember District Budget (APBD Kabupaten Jember) of 30 billion Rupiah.
 This airport was inaugurated on 2005 with a runway length of 1,200 metres.

 In 2008, the then Regent of Jember, MZA Djalal, asked the airport to expand commercial civilian routes to other cities in Indonesia.
 The government of the Jember Regency extended the runway from 1,200 metres to 1,560 metres.

-As of August 2019, there is a twice-daily direct flight to Juanda International Airport (in Greater Surabaya) from Notohadinegoro Airport.
+In January 2024, Susi Air operating a pioneer flight from Jember to Sumenep but unfortunately it stopped serving pioneer flights on 2 January 2025, leaving the airport without commercial service.

+Commercial service was reactivated on 17 August 2025, with a proving flight from Halim Perdanakusuma Airport in Jakarta. which was served by a new airline called FlyJaya and it will operate on 10 September that year.